 The City, CPRD, and NDC facilitated a number of community meetings with PPS in fall 2010 and spring 2011.
 The resulting document from PPS was a conceptual vision that was used as a basis for the final plan.
 The PPS process brought out a variety of ideas to make the Cultural District a destination as well as a neighborhood resource and expanded the vision of what the area could become.

-CPRD and the City furthered the process by hiring Hennebery Eddy Architects, Mayer/Reed Landscaped Architects and Larry Anderson Engineering to develop a Master Plan to guide development of the District.
+CPRD and the City furthered the process by hiring Hennebery Eddy Architects, Mayer/Reed Landscape Architects and Larry Anderson Engineering to develop a Master Plan to guide development of the District.
 That Master Plan was accepted by the City and CPRD in March/April, 2012.

 The City, Library, CPRD and Cultural Center appointed Ryan Howard, Leah Griffith, Don Clements and Rob Dailey respectively to the Executive Board.
-The neighborhood residents selected Robert Soppe as their representative on the board.
+The neighborhood residents selected Robert Soppe as their representative on the first board.

 Report of Activities through 2013: Reports of activities from 2014 and beyond will be located with the minutes of the NCD Executive Board